NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Perfect Debilitation.md

 You have perfected the formulas for bombs that impede your enemies.

-When you use [[Feats/Debilitating Bomb|Debilitating Bomb]], your target avoids the condition the bomb imposes only if it critically succeeds at its saving throw.
+When you use [[Debilitating Bomb|Debilitating Bomb]], your target avoids the condition the bomb imposes only if it critically succeeds at its saving throw.

 *Source: Pathfinder Core Rulebook*
 *OGL*